FujiNetWIFI/fujinet-nhandler/nos/README.md

     @NOSCREEN

 Intended for use within a batch file.
 The default for batch processing is to echo commands as executed.
+Commands after an @SCREEN will not be echoed.

 `@SCREEN`
 ---